-Puddletown Area Parish is made up from 4 villages – Athelhampton, Burleston, Puddletown, and Tolpuddle, covering an area of 4,075 hectares and, according to the 2010 census, comprising 852 dwellings and 1,840 villagers.
+Puddletown Area Parish Council covers 4 parishes – Athelhampton, Burleston, Puddletown, and Tolpuddle - an area of 4,075 hectares and, according to the 2010 census, comprising 852 dwellings and 1,840 villagers.
 The Council consists of 16 councillors, elected to serve a four year term.
 The council appoints and employs the Clerk who administers the affairs of the council between meetings.

 What is a Parish Council?

 It is the first tier of Local Government and was created by statute in 1894 under the Local Government Act

 Parish Councils have their origins in the development of villages centuries ago.
 When villages were ruled by the Lord of the Manor Parish Priests, and often Schoolmasters would join him to form a ruling clique.
 By the 17th century Church Vestry Meetings were given the responsibility of levying the “poor rate” (The first effective taxes).

 The 1894 Local Government Act was seen through parliament by the then Prime Minister W. E. Gladstone.
 Whilst seeing a lot of opposition it nevertheless became law and Parish Councils were formed.

 There are over 8,500 Parish Councils today acting as a focus for local opinion and providing a way to push policy in a way best suited to the local community.

 For a more complete guide (but by no means exhaustive) please see the following pdf document: Powers and Functions of Parish Councils.